hotosm/tasking-manager/docs/sysadmins/ci-cd.md

 ## Automated Tests

 For each Pull Request and branch, the CI runs a set of frontend and backend tests.
 We have a context in place called "tasking-manager-testing" for setting up the database with the following environment variables:

 - POSTGRES_DB
 - POSTGRES_ENDPOINT
 - POSTGRES_USER
+- TM_ORG_CODE
+- TM_ORG_NAME

 Note that the POSTGRES_DB variable should be for the default database (in our case `tm`) the testing script will create a database called `test_$POSTGRES_DB` during setup.
+The `TM_ORG_*` vars are required for certain tests to pass; most notably )`test_variable_replacing` in the `TestTemplateService`.